yuri-k111/Bi-Lipschitz-Neural-Network/bi_Lipschitz_control_and_algorithm_of_LFT/README.md

-This folder is a direct copy of the following github:
+This folder is based on the following github:

 https://github.com/acfr/LBDN